fcr89/DSA-golang/README.md

-# Data structure with golang
+# Data structures with golang